State Anthem of Bashkortostan: Current anthem

 On 6 July 1999, the Law "On State Symbols of the Republic of Bashkortostan" was approved, along with the order of execution and use of the national anthem.

+Performance

 The anthem is performed during opening and closing ceremonies and in meetings dedicated to state holidays.
 It is performed while taking the oath upon taking office as Head of Bashkortostan, during the opening and closing meetings of the State Assembly — Qurultay of the Republic of Bashkortostan, during the official lifting ceremony of the national flag, and during visits to the republic by foreign heads of state.
+The music of the composition is to be played in the E-flat major key.

 Lyrics

 There are both separate Bashkir and Russian vocal renditions.
 It is played in orchestral choir renditions, videotapes, television, and radio broadcasts.
-An unofficial singable English verse translation, which is not a literal translation of the original Bashkir and Russian versions, is also included.